-- 1.1 The purpose of the Understanding is to identify the information required to commence a complete application as set out in the Planning Act for only the specific development application(s) subject to this Understanding. - 1.2 The Understanding will be completed by Planning Staff of the Development Planning Department and will form part of a complete application. - 1.3 The PAC meeting or PAC Understanding does not imply or suggest any decision whatsoever on the part of City staff or the Corporation of the City of Vaughan to either support or refuse the application(s).
+- 1.1 The Pre-Application Consultation (PAC) procedures shall be conducted in accordance with By-law 278-2009, as amended by By-laws 125-2013 and 104-2023 (Pre-Application Consultation By-law), and this Pre-Application Consultation Understanding (the 'Understanding'). - 1.2 The purpose of the Understanding is to identify the information required to commence a complete application as set out in the Planning Act for only the specific development application(s) subject to this Understanding. - 1.3 The Understanding will be completed by the Development Planning and/or Policy Planning and Special Programs Departments (collectively referred to as the 'Planning Departments') and will form part of a complete application. - 1.4 The PAC meeting or Understanding does not imply or suggest any decision whatsoever on the part of the Planning Departments or the Corporation of the City of Vaughan to either support or refuse the application(s).